Skip to content

 King became known for her advocacy for gender equality on and off the court.
 She campaigned for equal prize money between men and women.
 She helped found the Women’s Tennis Association and served as its first president.
 In 1973, King defeated Bobby Riggs in the “Battle of the Sexes.”
 The match remains the most widely watched tennis match in history.

-In 2014, Billie Jean King led a U.S. delegation of openly gay athletes appointed by President Barack Obama to the Sochi 2014 in response to anti-LGBTQ+ Russian laws.
+In 2014, Billie Jean King led a U.S. delegation of openly gay athletes appointed by President Barack Obama to the Sochi Olympic Games in response to anti-LGBTQ+ Russian laws.

-King was inducted into the International Tennis Hall of Fame in 1987.
-She has received the Presidential Medal of Freedom and in 2018, won the BBC Sports Personality of the Year Lifetime Achievement Award.
+King is inducted into the International Tennis Hall of Fame in 1987.
+She received the Presidential Medal of Freedom and in 2018, won the BBC Sports Personality of the Year Lifetime Achievement Award.
 In 2020, the Federation Cup was renamed the Billie Jean King Cup in her honor.

 Billie Jean King was inducted into the U.S. Olympic & Paralympic Hall of Fame in 2022 as a special contributor, the first woman inducted into the category.